Buy A Job Definition

 Is It Okay To Buy A Job Like This?

-If you could parlay a $5,000 investment into a $100k a year job, would you do it?
+If you could parlay a $10,000 investment into a $100,000 a year job-or more, would you do it?

 I say if, because you have to be considered very, very special to get approved for one of their fast food franchises.
 So, are you?